 There are things for the kids to do, but mostly they strike me as something of a diversion.
-Something to keep the kiddies entertained in a relatively confined space while mom and dad vacation.
+To me, it’s something to keep the kiddies entertained in a relatively confined space while mom and dad vacation.

 Above all, Anakeesta is an excellent place to chill out and remember the reason for the season, so to speak.

-Sure flashing lights and diverting whirlygigs are fun.
-Sure it’s fun to go look at some fish and whatnot – but none of these things are why Gatlinburg and Pigeon Forge became must-see vacation destinations.
+Sure, flashing lights and diverting whirlygigs are fun.
+Sure, it’s fun to go look at some fish and whatnot – but none of these things are why Gatlinburg and its surrounding areas became must-see vacation destinations.

-There are a lot of good restaurants in the Gatlinburg, Pigeon Forge area.
+There are a lot of good restaurants in the Gatlinburg area.
 But there are relatively few great ones.